chensxb97/object_detection_chatbot/README.md

 Given the impact this recent pandemic has had on our world, we decided to create a chatbot to help both the common public and decision makers alike through the features we have implemented.

 ## Installation
-Install the dependencies and devDependencies and start the server.
-I'll be using a linux OS but a windows one will work fine with some tweaks as well.
+The following dependencies need to be installed before running the chatbot.
+I managed to execute the chatbot using the Anaconda Prompt on Windows OS, but feel free to use Linux/Ubuntu whichever you prefer.
 The following are items this documentation assumes you already have installed:
 - virtualenv
 - python3
 - [ngrok](https://ngrok.com/download)